-Jurisdiction Issuing Body Warning Type Date of most recent warning Democratic People's Republic of Korea FATF Counter Measures February 2017 Iran FATF Enhanced Due Diligence February 2017
+Jurisdiction Issuing Body Warning Type Date of warning most recent Democratic Republic of Korea People's FATF Counter Measures June 2017 2017 No vember Iran FATF Enhanced Due Diligence June 2017 2017 No vember

 FATF Countermeasures

 The Non-Cooperative Countries and Territories ("NCCTs") exercise began in 1998 at a time when many countries around the world did not have adequate AML measures in place.
 The goal of the initiative was to secure the adoption by all financial centres of international standards to prevent, detect and punish money laundering and thereby effectively cooperate internationally in the global fight against money laundering.
 Financial services businesses will be aware that no countries or territories are currently listed by FATF as non-cooperative.